Lurker00/PhoneBook-sagevt/README.md

 * Force landscape orientation.
 All the apps, including those that usually request portrait orientation, work in landscape.
 * Dim the screen brightness to the minimum, to save the battery.
 * Activate input method editor (IME), more suitable for the physical keyboard.
 I use [External Keyboard Helper Pro](https://play.google.com/store/apps/details?id=com.apedroid.hwkeyboardhelper).
-* Send two Back key events at the start and at the end of PhoneBook session, to make Anyware app to close.
+* Send two <kbd>Back</kbd> key events at the start and at the end of PhoneBook session, to make Anyware app to close.
 It starts automatically on device attach and detach events, which I find quite annoying.

 When the device is disconnected from the PhoneBook, all the affected parameters are restored to their original values.